amirtha-1412/amirtha-1412/README.md

 </p>

-## 👾 About Me
+##  About Me

-- 💠 AI & ML Developer focused on building intelligent, data-driven solutions
+I’m an AI & ML Developer with a strong interest in building intelligent, data-driven systems and modern web applications.
+I enjoy working at the intersection of **Machine Learning, software development, and clean UI/UX design**, creating solutions that are both functional and elegant.

-- 💠 Skilled in ML models, data workflows & automation
+- ⚡ Experienced in Python, ML model development, data handling & automation
-- 💠 Passionate about creating smooth UIs with React & Streamlit
+- 💻 Skilled in crafting smooth front-end experiences with React & Streamlit
-- 💠 Strong interest in Deep Learning, algorithms & scalable systems
-- 💠 Love turning new ideas into functional, futuristic AI projects

----
+- 🧩 Strong foundation in DSA, problem-solving, and backend logic
+- 🚀 Passionate about Deep Learning, analytics, and futuristic tech innovation
+- 🌱 Continuously learning, improving, and building real-world AI applications

 ## 📊 GitHub Stats & Trophies
 <p align="center">